 The Alliance for Nursing Informatics works to advance nursing informatics practice, education, policy, research and leadership through a unified voice of nursing informatics organizations.
 We represent thousands of nurses and bring together nursing informatics groups that function separately at local, regional, national and international levels.

 America's Physician Group's is the leading association in the country representing physician organizations practicing capitated, coordinated care.
-Our membership currently comprises of 350 multispecialty medical groups, independent practice associations (IPAs), and health systems across 45 states, DC and Puerto Rico.
+Our membership currently comprises of over 300 multispecialty medical groups, independent practice associations (IPAs), and health systems across 45 states, DC and Puerto Rico.
 We strongly believe that coordinated and accountable care offers high quality, efficient delivery, and great value for patients.
-Our goal is to proliferate this model across the nation through education, advocacy, and leadership.
+Our goal is to proliferate this model across the nation through our three pillars of excellence: education, advocacy, and leadership.

 The American Association for Physician Leadership® is giving physician leaders the skills they need to focus on the business of health care.
 The Health IT certificate program helps physicians grasp the technical aspects of HIT and use that knowledge in strategic planning and guiding staff.
 For physicians in any kind of delivery system, this program enables them to harness the power of data to control expenses and improve patient care, safety and quality.